Ethan13310/ECS/README.md

 ecs::World world;
 ```

-You can remove everything that contains the World by calling `clear()` :
+You can remove everything the World contains by calling `clear()` :

 ```cpp
 world.clear();